SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/index.md

 * First version ingest budgets take around 30 seconds to stop collecting when capacity is reached.
 We recommend setting a soft limit that is lower than your needed hard limit.
 * Second version ingest budgets drop data instantly once capacity is reached.

-### Source type behavior
+## Source type behavior

-A few Sources on Hosted Collectors behave differently when instructed tostop collecting data.
+A few Sources on Hosted Collectors behave differently when instructed to stop collecting data.

-* HTTP Sources will drop data requests yet still return a 200 response.
+* HTTP Sources will drop data requests, yet still return a `200 OK` response.
 * AWS S3 based Sources will skip objects.
 * Cloud Syslog Sources will keep the connection open yet drop incoming syslog messages.